 Trends come as fast as they go.

-Trends are spreading so fast: Starting at the catwalks on Fashion Weeks, seen on celebrities and bloggers in the frontrow, displayed in magazines, and finally spread to budget brands like H&M, Stradivarius or Zara.
-Quite a long process, but through social media we are used to see the new trends right when they appear for the first time on the catwalks.
-Im feeling like it’s the nowadays fashion cycle, that items are out of trend when we start liking them and they’re finally arriving in the stores.
+Trends are spreading so fast: Starting at the catwalks on Fashion Weeks, seen on celebrities and bloggers in the front row, displayed in magazines, and finally spread to budget brands like H&M, Stradivarius or Zara.
+A process which got faster and faster.
+Through social media we are used to see the new trends right when they appear for the first time on the catwalks.
+I have the feeling, that items get out of trend once we started liking them, because there are new collections in high street stores every week.

 The purpose of fashion.

 I could write pages about this topic, as it appears so interesting to me.
 What we learned in university in our fashion history classes was a big mass of words and synonyms, definitions and dates – but the purpose became increasingly clear.
 Fashion has always been a symbol, a sign of strength and a privilege to those who could afford.
-Since the industrial revolution it increasingly became an affordable companion which was produced for masses and doesn’t have a longliving purpose anymore.
+Since the industrial revolution it increasingly became an affordable companion which was produced for the masses and doesn’t have a long living purpose anymore.
+Uniqueness expresses it’s living nature to the principle to “the faster the better”.
 Street-fashion is the new inspiration and it’s not guided by the rich and wealthy elite only.